shivangchopra11/shivangchopra11.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-Centred AI
+  - Robustness
-  - LLM Evaluation & Alignment
+  - Efficiency
-  - Philosophy of Cognition & Language
+  - Distribution Shift
-  - Interaction/Behavioural Design Ethics
+  - Vision Language Models
-  - Computational Linguistics
+  - Diffusion Models
-  - Wellbeing-Supportive Technologies
+  - Computer Vision

 # Education to show in About widget
 education: